 Disc stability is also affected by weight

-So, in general players will find that lightweight discs will fly further than heavier ones, but they will also fly a more understable flight path - turning to the right more.
+So, in general, players will find lightweight discs will fly further than heavier ones, but they will also fly a more understable flight path - turning to the right more.

 Lightweight discs are not ideal to throw into a headwind, as the reduced mass means a disc is more heavily affected by wind and turbulence.
 The extra spinning speed and airspeed does not counteract this.
-Light discs thrown into headwinds will often turn until they hit the ground, and roll.
+Lightweight discs thrown into headwinds will often turn until they hit the ground and roll.

 Only strong and fit Mens Open division players should be using all "Max Weight" discs.
 It makes much less energy to accelerate a lightweight disc to its flying speed, and thus, women, children and Grand Masters and beyond all benefit from using lighter discs.

-Some extreme high speed driver discs are available in weights as low as ~135 grams, but it is not necessary to go that light.
-"150 class" discs are perfect for the ladies, and kids.
+Some extreme high-speed driver discs are available in weights as low as ~135 grams, but it is not necessary to go that light.
+"150 class" discs are perfect for the ladies, and all but the smallest children.

 Basic Flight Shapes

 Classic S-shape: a disc which is thrown on a hyzer angle begins to fly to the left, and then flips up to flat (thus flying straight momentarily) and then it turns beyond flat, into anhyzer, and the disc will move to the right for a gliding phase, before finally fading left .

 These shots are difficult to throw because wind speed and direction, nose angle, hyzer angle, and altitude are all extremely important.
 They are also the most inaccurate throws, as when a disc “turns over” the size of the potential landing area increases dramatically.